Genetics will play a key role in helping farmers achieve a premium for their milk as part of Fonterra’s new Cooperative Difference Programme.

-CRV has led the way in identifying teams of bulls that can help reduce cows’ MUN, increase facial eczema tolerance, breed hornless calves, and breed cows suited to once-a-day milking.
+CRV has led the way in identifying teams of bull sires that can help reduce cows’ MUN, increase facial eczema tolerance, breed hornless calves, and breed cows suited to once-a-day milking.

 “Incorporating these types of traits over time into a breeding programme will help farmers future-proof their herd and their business.”

-The company is currently taking part in research, which is an industry collaboration funded by MBIE, in partnership with NZAGRC, CRV and LIC, measuring feed intake and methane emissions – in the form of burps – from over 120 yearling CRV bulls.
+The company is currently taking part in a trial, measuring feed intake and methane emissions – in the form of burps – from 20 young bulls.